oneapi-src/oneDNN/rfcs/20230720-graph-python-api/README.md

 The new option will take effect only when the existing ONEDNN_BUILD_GRAPH option is enabled.

-With ONEDNN_BUILD_GRAPH_PYTHON_BINDING=ON, the binding code will be built and a python package wheel will be generated in the build directory of oneDNN.
+With `ONEDNN_BUILD_GRAPH_PYTHON_BINDING=ON`, the binding code will be built and a .so file will be generated in the build directory of oneDNN.

 | CMake option                      | Value               | Description |
 | ---                               | ---                 | ---         |